nobohan/OpenArdenneMap/README.md

 * Clone or download the OpenArdenneMap files

 ## To change the way the OSM data are imported:
 Edit the imposm-mapping.py file.
 Some features are added in OpenArdenneMap, such as tracktype and leaf_cycle/leaf_type.
+See below.

 ## To change the style of the map:
 Edit the mss files using cartoCSS language and use `carto` to generate the `OpenArdenneMap.xml` mapnik file.
 Then: